 Kate Raudenbush is a New York-based, Burning Man-bred artist, who resonates deeply with environmental issues, and the perils and potential of our evolving humanity.

-She is a creator of monolithic, immersive & allegorical sculpture works that catalyze social engagement, while exploring themes that range from technological sustainability, to creation myth, and from self-empowerment to environmental awareness.
+She is a creator of monolithic, immersive & allegorical sculpture works that aim to catalyze social engagement, and shift consciousness while exploring themes that range from technological sustainability to creation myth, and from self-empowerment to environmental awareness.

-Kate’s work and words have been published, commissioned and collected in art museums from Seoul to Reno, in international art fairs from Miami to the Hamptons, and in festivals from Amsterdam to Las Vegas, Santiago, San Fransisco, New York City, and in the creative vanguard of many epic, fiery gatherings at Burning Man.
+Kate’s work and words have been published, and exhibited in art museums from the Renwick Gallery/Smithsonian Museum in Washington DC, to the Nevada Museum of Art, Reno, to the Hangaram Art Museum in Seoul, South Korea.
+Artworks have been created for international art fairs from Miami to the Hamptons, and for festivals and civic squares from Amsterdam to Las Vegas, Santiago Chile, Montreal Canada, Lake Tahoe, Reno, Washington, San Fransisco, New York City, and in the creative vanguard of many epic, fiery gatherings at Burning Man.